Bill McGarry: Style of play

 Former teammate Roy Sproson said that: "he was everything that a manager could want in a player.
 Magnificently fit, Bill was aggressive, busy, good in the air and a player of tremendous enthusiasm for the game.
 He gave 100 per cent effort for all of 90 minutes" and that he also used to "underrate himself".
 Freddie Steele stated that "McGarry is a tough bugger.
 He wasn't born, you know – he was cast at Shelton Bar!".

-Management career
+Managerial career

 Bournemouth & Boscombe Athletic

 His post as player-manager as Don Welsh's successor at Bournemouth & Boscombe Athletic in 1961 was the start of a long career in management for McGarry.
 He led the "Cherries" to a third-place finish in the Third Division in 1961–62, just three points behind promoted Grimsby Town.
 They went on to finish in fifth place in 1962–63, six points behind promoted Swindon Town, in his final season at Dean Court.